Alcohol: the good, the bad, and the ugly

 “Scientists have concluded that there is no known safe level,” she said.
 “One drink can hurt and do severe damage to the developing infant.”

 Alcohol is one of the most popular psychoactive substances in the world.
 It can have powerful effects on your mood and mental state as it is a depressant.
+When dealing with this problem, you can check my source for more information on alcohol rehab and its invaluable role in aiding recovery.

 Learn your boundaries